 I didn’t realize nougat was such a popular Canadian candy until I visited La Nougaterie Quebec.
 It’s located in an unassuming shop off the main road in Ile d’Orleans.
 When we arrived, the employees were eager to share samples of these delectable treats!

-La Nougaterie is first and foremost a candy store and factory, where you can find a wide array of homemade products.
-Their sweet treats are also available in shops throughout the province of Quebec as well as in some places in Ontario and west Canada.
+Their sweet treats are also available in shops throughout the province of Quebec as well as in some places in Ontario and western Canada.
 And you can order online.

 I’ve been a fan of nougat since I was a kid.
 But, I’d only tried the basic ones with honey and almonds.
-Here at La Nougaterie Quebec, they had ones with fruit like apricot, cherry and blueberry.
+Here at La Nougaterie Quebec, they had ones with fruit like apricot, cherry, and blueberry.

 But, the standout was the chocolate caramel.
-I bought a box for my husband, but ended up eating the whole thing myself.
+I bought a box for my husband but ended up eating the whole thing myself.
 Oops!

 Cassis Monna & Filles